riverbed/steelscript/README.rst

 Python, a collection of libraries and scripts in Python for interacting with Riverbed devices and other network infrastructure.

-For a complete guide and installation methods, see:
+For a complete guide with installation details, see:

   `https://support.riverbed.com/apis/steelscript <https://support.riverbed.com/apis/steelscript>`_